 Playing romantic and sensuous tunes is an effective trick for setting the mood and arousing your partner.
 Lots of studies show that music is a sexy sensory stimulant.
 A particular study shows that men who don’t generally listen to romantic and sultry music will make an exception.
 Especially if it means they can win over a lady.

 Here’s a potential track to get your woman swooning:

 Alabama Shakes- Gimme all your love.

-Having music on in the background while you are in the bedroom, has been proven to be a more powerful initial turn on the touch of a partner in some cases.
+Having music on while you are in the bedroom is a powerful initial turn on for a partner in some cases.

 It can increase arousal, make things less awkward or just enhance the quality of your sexual experience overall.
-A couple of men who took part in a study also said that music enhanced their performance and had sex that lasted longer, but women were not as convinced by this statement.
+A couple of men who took part in a study also said that music was enhancing their performance.
+However women were not as convinced by this statement.

-Another study showed that, sharing the same music taste as your partner, can lead to higher sexual attraction and enjoyment.
-70% of couples who share similar music tastes, said that they were more satisfied with their sex lives.
-These couples are more likely to integrate music into their sexual experiences, which suggests that music has a positive correlation with sexual satisfaction.
+Another study shows that, sharing the same music taste as your partner, can lead to higher sexual attraction and enjoyment.
+70% of couples who share similar music tastes, say they are more satisfied with their sex lives.
+These couples are more likely to integrate music into their sexual experiences.
+It suggests that music has a positive correlation with sexual satisfaction.
 Kind of explains why a lot of us search for similarity in music taste with our partners.

 So, if you’re in search of a little more cerebral to get you into the mood or if you just want to spice up your time in the bedroom, get to making that playlist that brings together slow and fast paced songs to pair the intimacy and passion of the experience.